ryyaan2004/coronabot/readme.md

 ## Environment Variables

+### Required
 *SLACK_TOKEN*

 Slack token with permissions to post on a channel.
-Hot to generate a Slack Token: https://slack.com/help/articles/215770388
+How to generate a Slack Token: https://slack.com/help/articles/215770388

 *SLACK_CHANNEL_ID*

 Slack channel id can be found as the last argument on the channel url.
 Example channel url: https://app.slack.com/client/T0LC9999F/C5P111QZB5 Example channel id: C5P111QZB5

+### Optional
+*PORT*
+The port to listen on.
+Will default to 5000

+*LIMIT*
+Limits the number of entries in the result table.

 ## License